 I could eat them by the dozen.

 Octopus with capers £9.80 are an essential order.
 If you don’t you will miss out on one of the best octopus dishes’ in London.

 The classic tortilla £7 is a marvellous piece of cooking.
-Oozing egg mingles with thinly sliced potato and confit onion, when you cut into the nicely browned omelette.
+Oozing egg mingles with thinly sliced potato and confectionary sweet confit onion, it’s all there to ogle at when you cut into the bronzed omelette.

 Jamón and spinach tortilla £8.
 I’m in my element when I’m eating these, and so you should be too.
 Some say they are over seasoned, to me they are perfect.

 Chorizo, potato and watercress £9.
 The smoky and intensely flavoured chorizo imparts its robustness onto those waxy little potatoes.
 It’s lush.

 Morcilla Ibérica with quail eggs £8.50.
 Even if you don’t like eating black pudding, I think you will revel eating this as it’s utterly delectable.
 Everything here is rich in flavour.

 Cuttlefish a la Romana £8.80.
 The weakest link was this dish.
 I’d expected soft cuttlefish with a crisp overcoat – instead what we got an eggy batter with rubbery cuttlefish.
 All it needed was a couple of minutes less heat and more crunch to make it a compelling special.

 The damage: Expect to pay £50-£65 per head sans drinks

 The good: It’s a personal institution for me and the food is sublime every time I dine here.
 This would be my last in the 23 seat memory laden right of passage.
 It didn’t disappoint.